Whole Grain Sourdough Bread

-Make sure to read through the recipe, watch the recipe video and check out the Baker’s Timeline at the bottom of this post before you begin.
+Before you begin, make sure to read through the recipe, watch the recipe video, and check out the Baker’s Timeline at the bottom of this post.
 Happy baking!

 Hydration Level

-The hydration level will vary depending on your flour and experience handling high hydration loaves.
+The hydration level will vary depending on your flour and experience handling high-hydration loaves.
 I recommend starting low and adding more water if needed.
-The Norwegian flour I’m using is incredibly thirsty, meaning it requires quite a bit of water to form a dough.
+The Norwegian flour I’m using is incredibly thirsty, requiring quite a bit of water to form a dough.
 A bread dough consisting of a high percentage of whole grains, in this case over 70%, generally needs more water than a white dough.

 Recipe Video